DU8BL/Allstar-Asterisk-Full/README.md

 ### What is also Added:

-* Fixes for the crash on high number of nodes connection (amd64)
+* Fix crash on high number of nodes connection (amd64).
-* Added thread names for easy debugging
+* Added thread names for debugging.
+* Protect against overflow, when calculating how long to wait for a frame and add a tiny corner case.
+* Initialize offset for adaptive jitter buffer (to test).
+* Fix an ast_netsock_list memory leak (to test).
+* Fix insufficient array size for round robin (to test).
+* Add validity check for key names when writing (to test).
+* Autoservice loop optimization causes a busy loop.
+* Remove an odd redundant comparison.

 -----------------------------------------------------------